-The Bionics Institute is focused on clinical and commercial outcomes in response to the health needs of the community, while providing fundamental knowledge to underpin new advances in medical bionics.
+The Bionics Institute is focused on delivering clinical outcomes and real-world applications in response to the health needs of the community, while providing fundamental knowledge to underpin new advances in medical bionics.

 Our work strengthens the Australian economy through innovation and skills training for the next generation of researchers.

-- Proven experience in taking research concepts through to pre-commercial product outcomes
+Proven experience in taking research concepts through to readiness for real-world product development

 The Institute has facilitated the formation of two companies in the last ten years: